callbag/callbag/readme.md

 - *Terminate*: if a callbag is called with `2` as the first argument, we say "the callbag is terminated", while the code which performed the call "terminates the callbag"
 - *Source*: a callbag which is expected to deliver data
 - *Sink*: a callbag which is expected to be delivered data
-- *Puller*: a sink that delivers data to a source
-- *Pullable*: a source that delivers data to a sink for each time it is delivered data from the sink
-- *Listener*: a sink that does not deliver data to the source
-- *Listenable*: a source that delivers data to a sink, but ignores any data delivered to it

 ### Protocol